enw/poet/README.md

   --style "Hip-Hop"
 ```

 Saves these defaults to `~/.poet` for future use.
-Future poem generations will use these saved settings.
+Future poem generations will use these saved settings unless you override them with flags.

 ### Personalize with Your Bio